Quebec: Performing arts

 Comedy is a vast cultural sector.
-Quebec has created and is home to several different comedy festivals, including the Just for Laughs festival in Montreal, as well as the Grand Rire festivals of Quebec, Gatineau and Sherbrooke.
-The Association des professionnels de l'industrie de l'humour (APIH) is the main organization for the promotion and development of the cultural sector of humour in Quebec and the National School of Humour, created in 1988, trains future humorists in Quebec.
+Quebec has created and is home to several different comedy festivals, including the Just for Laughs festival in Montreal, as well as the festivals of Quebec, Gatineau and Sherbrooke.
+The (APIH) is the main organization for the promotion and development of the cultural sector of humour in Quebec and the National School of Humour, created in 1988, trains humorists in Quebec.

 Media

 The Cinémathèque québécoise has a mandate to promote the film and television heritage of Quebec.
 The National Film Board of Canada (NFB), a federal Crown corporation, provides for the same mission in Canada.
 The Association of Film and Television in Quebec (APFTQ) promotes independent production in film and television.
 While the Association of Producers and Directors of Quebec (APDQ) represents the business of filmmaking and television, the Association of Community Radio Broadcasters of Quebec (ARCQ) (French acronym) represents the independent radio stations.
 Several movie theatres across Quebec ensure the dissemination of Quebec cinema.
 With its cinematic installations, such as the Cité du cinéma and Mel's studios, the city of Montreal is home to the filming of various productions.
 The state corporation Télé-Québec, the federal Crown corporation CBC, general and specialized private channels, networks, independent and community radio stations broadcast the various Quebec téléromans, the national and regional news, and other programming.
 Les Rendez-vous du cinéma québécois is a festival surrounding the ceremony of the Jutra Awards Night that rewards work and personalities of Quebec cinema.
 The Artis and the Gemini Awards gala recognize the personalities of television and radio industry in Quebec and French Canada.
 The Film Festival of the 3 Americas, the Festival of International Short Film, the World Film Festival and the Festival of New Cinema are other annual events surrounding the film industry in Quebec.

 In the realm of literature and international publishing, the Québec Édition group is a committee created by the National Association of Book Editors dedicated to the international influence of French-language publishings from Quebec and Canada.